suhasAkamai/cli-accessrevocation/README.md

 ```

-#### UnRevoking the Token - Removing the token from the blacklist
+#### UnRevoking the Token - Removing the token from the blocklist
-This command provides details on how to remove the token from the blacklist
+This command provides details on how to remove the token from the blocklist
 ```

 $ akamai accessrevocation unrevoke-token 44 /Users/sbharadw/Documents/cli-AR/identifier.json